vijoy-sunil/CARND_TERM1-Vehicle_Detection_and_Tracking/writeup.md

 ### Defining a function to extract features from a list of images
-The function `extract_features` accepts a list of image paths - "cars" and "not_cars" images and computes HOG parameters as well as color space conversion and produces a flattened array of HOG features for each image in the list.
+The function `extract_features` accepts a list of image paths, "cars" and "notcars", images and computes HOG parameters as well as color space conversion and produces a flattened array of HOG features for each image in the list.

 ### Training and testing the HOG Support Vector Classifier and the Color Histogram Support Vector Classifier
 I trained a linear SVM with the defaultclassifier parameters and using HOG features alone (I did not use spatial intensity or channel intensity histogram features) and was able to achieve a test accuracy of `98.4 %`.